Stiffstream/restinio/README.md

 By default `asio::strand< asio::executor >` is used,
 it guarantees serialized chain of callback invocation.
-But if `asio::ioservice` runs on a single thread there is no need to use `asio::strand` because there is no way to run callbacks in parallel.
+But if `asio::io_context` runs on a single thread there is no need to use `asio::strand` because there is no way to run callbacks in parallel.
 So in such cases it is enough to use `asio::executor` directly and eliminate overhead of `asio::strand`.